 Seahawks repeat a scary prospect for NFL

-PHOENIX (AP) — A win in Sunday’s Super Bowl will stamp the Seattle Seahawks as one of the best teams of the modern era.
+A win Sunday will stamp the Seahawks as one of the best teams of the Super Bowl era.
 And, given Seattle’s makeup and philosophy, the future for the franchise might be brighter than for any other club.

 Rarely has a team with so many key young players been so formidable.
-The last such group might have been the Dallas Cowboys of the early 1990s, when they had future Hall of Famers Emmitt Smith, Troy Aikman and Michael Irvin.
+The last such group might have been the Jimmy Johnson Cowboys of the early 1990s, when Dallas had the Triplets: future Hall of Famers Emmitt Smith, Troy Aikman and Michael Irvin.

 Seattle has its own trio of All-Pros, but on defense: cornerback Richard Sherman, safety Earl Thomas and middle linebacker Bobby Wagner.
 All are 26 or younger.

 They’re complemented by young talent all over the lineup, from Kam Chancellor (26) in the secondary to linebacker K.J.
-Wright (25) to offensive leaders quarterback Russell Wilson (26), receivers Doug Baldwin (26) and Jermaine Kearse (25 next week), tight end Luke Willson (25) and seveal twenty-somethings on the line.
+Wright (25) to offensive leaders quarterback Russell Wilson (26), receivers Doug Baldwin (26) and Jermaine Kearse (25 next week), tight end Luke Willson (25) and a bunch of twenty-somethings on the line.

 “For us to win the Super Bowl back-to-back years, we definitely could be a team that’s talked about as a dynasty,” Wright says.
 “I’m glad that the core players of this team are still together.
 The more we continue to stay around here, the more championships we’ll win.”